Kontsevich spaces of rational curves on Fano hypersurfaces: Background for Rational Curves on Hypersurfaces

 We will use standard facts about Kontsevich spaces, such as those found in \cite{FP}.
 We treat $\overline{\MM}_{0,0}(X,e)$ as a coarse moduli space.
 Occasionally we will need to use the result found in Vistoli \cite{vistoli_intersection} which says that there is a scheme $Z$ that is a finite cover of the stack $\overline{\MM}_{0,0}(X,e)$.
 We also need the following well-known result.

-\begin{lemma} It is at least $\binom{d+k}{k}$ conditions for a degree $d$ hypersurface to contain a given $k$-dimensional variety. \end{lemma}
+\begin{lemma} Let $Z$ be a $k$-dimensional variety.
+Then the space of degree $d$ hypersurfaces containing $Z$ is codimension at least $\binom{d+k}{k}$ in the space of all hypersurfaces. \end{lemma} \begin{proof} Using automorphisms of $\PP^n$, we can degenerate $Z$ to a (possibly non-reduced) scheme supported on a $k$-plane.
+The space of degree $d$ hypersurfaces containing the $k$-plane has dimension $N-\binom{d+k}{k}$, where $N=\binom{n+d}{d}-1$, and so the dimension of the space of hypersurfaces containing the degeneration of $Z$ will be at most $N-\binom{d+k}{k}$, and hence, the dimension of the space of hypersurfaces containing $Z$ is at most $N-\binom{d+k}{k}$. \end{proof}

-The following variant of a result in \cite{BeheshtiKumar}, is the version of Bend-and-Break that we will use.
+The following variant of a result whose proof we read in \cite{BeheshtiKumar} (although it was known before this) is the version of Bend-and-Break that we will use.

-\begin{proposition} Let $T \subset \overline{\MM}_{0,0}(\PP^n,e)$ with $\dim T = 1$.
-Suppose each of the maps parameterized by $T$ contains two distinct fixed points $p, q \in \PP^n$ in its image, and that the images of the curves parameterized by $T$ sweep out a family of dimension $2$ in $\PP^n$.
-Then $T$ parameterizes maps with reducible domains. \end{proposition} \begin{proof} Suppose the result is false.
+\begin{proposition} For $T \subset \overline{\MM}_{0,0}(\PP^n,e)$ a complete subvariety with $\dim T = 1$, suppose each of the maps parameterized by $T$ contains two distinct fixed points $p, q \in \PP^n$ in its image.
+Then $T$ parameterizes maps with reducible domains. \end{proposition} \begin{proof} This follows from the proof of Proposition 3.2 of Debarre \cite{debarre}.

+Because the result is so important to what follows, we offer a simple proof in the case where the rational curves sweep out a surface (which is all we need for our application).
+Suppose the result is false.
 Then, possibly after a finite base-change, we can find a family of Kontsevich stable maps parameterized by $T$ providing a counterexample.
 After normalizing, we can assume $T$ is smooth.
 Thus, we have a $\PP^1$-bundle $\pi:B \to T$ and a map $\phi: B \to \PP^n$ such that the restriction of $\phi$ to each fiber of $\pi$ is the Kontsevich stable map in question.

 The Neron-Severi group of $B$ is two dimensional, generated by the fiber class and a divisor whose class is $\OO(1)$ on each fiber.
 Since the image of $B$ is two-dimensional, any contracted curves must have negative self-intersection.
 Thus, the sections of $\pi$ corresponding to the two points $p$ and $q$ must be two disjoint curves with negative self-intersection.
 Thus, their classes in the Neron-Severi group must be independent, since their intersection matrix is negative definite.
 However, this contradicts the Neron-Severi rank being two, since it is impossible for the entire Neron-Severi group to be contracted. \end{proof}